 Neilton is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 299 people and just one neighborhood, Neilton is the 313th largest community in Washington.

-Neilton is a blue-collar town, with 57.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Neilton, you'll notice that it is more blue-collar than most other communities in America.
+57.89% of Neilton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Neilton is a town of transportation and shipping workers, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in Neilton who work in farm management occupations (23.16%), sales jobs (11.58%), and maintenance occupations (11.58%).

 Neilton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.